National Basketball Association: Other developments

 On July 6, 2017, the NBA unveiled an updated rendition of its logo; it was largely identical to the previous design, except with revised typography and a "richer" color scheme.
 The league began to phase in the updated logo across its properties during the 2017 NBA Summer League.

-The NBA also officially released new Nike uniforms for all 30 teams beginning with the 2017–18 season.
-The league eliminated "home" and "away" uniform designations.
+The NBA also officially released new Nike uniforms for all 30 teams beginning with the 2017–18 season, replacing the previous supplier, Adidas.
+All team jerseys included the Nike logo except for the Charlotte Hornets, whose jerseys instead had the Jumpman logo associated with longtime Nike endorser Michael Jordan, who owns the Hornets.
+In addition, the league eliminated "home" and "away" uniform designations.
 Instead, each team would have four or six uniforms: the "Association" edition, which is the team's white uniform, the "Icon" edition, which is the team's color uniform, and the "Statement" and "City" uniforms, which most teams use as an alternate uniform.
-In 2018, the NBA also released the "Earned" uniform.
+In 2018, the NBA added the "Earned" uniform.